cptanalatriste/isula/README.md

 # Isula: A Framework for Ant Colony Algorithms

+*For an in-depht discussion of the framework and its features you can read our paper in the SoftwareX journal: https://www.sciencedirect.com/science/article/pii/S2352711019300639*

 Isula allows an easy implementation of Ant-Colony Optimization algorithms using the Java Programming Language.
 It contains the common elements present in the meta-heuristic to allow algorithm designers the reutilization of common behaviors.
 With Isula, solving optimization problems with Ant Colony can be done in few lines of code.

 Isula in Action